6 Ways to Improve Your Wellbeing During the Holidays

 Putting up winter holiday decorations

-• Nourishing foods, like vegetables, protein, and whole grains
+• Nourishing foods, like protein and veggies

 • Movement and exercise